DeNepo/welcome-to-js/lesson-plans/computers-and-developers/README.md

 - **All Together**:
   - Discuss the diagram with _source code_, _developers_ and _computer_
-  - Study the `1-tracing-variables` examples all together on a coach's screen
+  - Study the `tracing-variables` examples all together on a coach's screen
 - **In Small Groups**:
   - Study examples 4 & 5 again with your classmates
-  - Begin `1-tracing-variables/exercises`
+  - Begin `tracing-variables/exercises`

 **Break!**

 **After Break**:

 - **In Small Groups**:
-  - Continue studying `1-tracing-variables/exercises`
+  - Continue studying `tracing-variables/exercises`
-  - Move on to `2-commenting-and-logging` if you have time
 - **All Together** Regroup with ~30 minutes left at the end of class for each group to present:
   - what went well?